chembl/chembl_webresource_client/README.rst

     pip install chembl_webresource_client

-Conda users may want to install the client in the following way:
+`Conda <https://conda.io>`_ users may want to install the client in the following way instead:

 ::